Transitional Cotton At-a-Glance

 Farmers need clear signals that there’s a market for in-conversion.

 Cotton production can be chemically intensive, and pesticides used on cotton can contaminate the soil and surrounding water.
 That’s why organic matters.
 But for farmers to make the change, they need to know there’s a market for the in-conversion cotton they produce in the intervening period.
 Farmers therefore need clear signals from the industry that making the switch is commercially viable.

 We’re urging brands to show farmers that the move to organic is worth their while.

 By helping to educate the fashion and textile industry about in- conversion cotton, we’re showing cotton farmers that a market exists for their product.
 The more that brands can demonstrate their intent to source in-conversion, the more confidence farmers will have producing it.

-The Organic Content Standard (OCS) is an international voluntary standard that sets requirements for third-party certification of certified organic input and chain of custody.
+The Organic Cotton Standard (OCS) is our international voluntary standard that sets requirements for third-party certification of organic input and chain of custody.
 In January 2021, we released guidance that permits in- conversion material to be verified under the OCS, as long as the standard isn’t referenced in public-facing claims.

 Find the answers to questions about in-conversion cotton.

 If you have a question not answered here, get in touch with us directly, and we’ll be happy to answer it for you.